sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 **Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

+## 3.17

+No manual migration is required, follow the [standard upgrade method](../install/kubernetes/update.md) to upgrade your deployment.

 ## 3.16

+No manual migration is required, follow the [standard upgrade method](../install/kubernetes/update.md) to upgrade your deployment.

 Note: The following deployments have had their `strategy` changed from `rolling` to `recreate`: